hashicorp/terraform-provider-azurerm/website/docs/r/app_service_environment_v3.html.markdown

 * `location` - The location where the App Service Environment exists.

-* `name` - The name of the App Service Environment V3.

 * `pricing_tier` - Pricing tier for the front end instances.

-* `resource_group_name` - The name of the Resource Group where the App Service Environment exists.

-* `subnet_id` - The ID of the Subnet which the App Service Environment connected.

 * `windows_outbound_ip_addresses` - Outbound addresses of Windows based Apps in this App Service Environment V3.

-* `zone_redundant` - ASEv3 deployed in availability zones or not.

 ---